By Bill Kohlhaase, Planet Natural

 Advances in spectral display and intensity of fluorescents designed specifically for indoor gardening, such as high output T5 lamps, make them a good choice for the casual indoor gardener.
 A T5 fluorescent light system will put out almost twice the light as a standard T12 fluorescent.
 Again, positioning fluorescents close to your plants and using reflective materials to corral light in your grow area will greatly improve results.
 Because they put out little heat, they’re great for warm grow spaces, such as attics, especially if you’re putting your lamps very close to your plants.

 Those looking for quick, serious yields should consider High Intensity Discharge (HID) lights.
-They range in size form 250 watt to 1,000 watt and it’s important to fit them to your space.
+They range in size from 250 watt to 1,000 watt and it’s important to fit them to your space.
 Using a lamp that is too small for the space will give you uneven results, no matter how much reflective material you use.
 One that is too large can overheat your grow area and cost you more in electricity and replacement parts.
 Your indoor gardening supplier can recommend the best wattage size for your grow area.
 Roughly, a 400-watt light will adequately flood a two square meter (or six square foot) space.

 HID lights are of two types: metal halide and high-pressure sodium.
 Both require ballasts to provide the proper operating voltage.
-Most growers recommend metal halide lamps for growing leafy herbs.
+Most growers recommend metal halide lamps for leafy herbs.
 Their blue spectrum light is perfect for encouraging green, bushy growth.
 High-pressure sodium lights and their red-and-white spectrum lights are best for encouraging blossoms and flowering (use of high pressure sodium may encourage some indoor plants, like basil to prematurely go to seed ).
 Sodium lights are best for the flowering stage of herbs grown for their blossoms: chamomile, calendula and borage among others.
 Placement of light and its reflectors is crucial.
 You should be able to move the lamp as close as necessary to the plants with the ability to raise the light as the plants grow taller.
 Hanging the light from chains or pulley systems well-anchored in sturdy, overhead supports allows you to move them up and down easily.

 Light Emitting Diode or LED grow lights are slowly gaining in popularity.
 Recent advances in LED systems have made them more convenient for small growers but possibly too expensive for casual culinary herb growers.
 They have some definite advantages: they use less electricity, produce less heat and can last five or six times longer than HID lamps.
 And they don’t require a ballast.
 The jury seems to still be out regarding whether their results, potential savings in electricity and their longevity justify their expense.
 Again, we have anecdotal evidence of good results, expense be damned.
 Some LED lights are designed to produce more blue spectrum light than others, a boon to the herb grower.